elizabeth-poggie/Boltzman-Machines/README.md

 ## Issues

 The model does not effectively reduce loss and so it does not “learn” efficiently.
-If I were to redo the model, I would put further effort into understanding how vamp up the equations, so the model learns correctly.
+If I were to redo the model, I would put further effort into understanding how vamp up the equations so the model learns correctly.